simonspa/corryvreckan/src/modules/OnlineMonitor/README.md

 ### Parameters
 * `update`: Number of events after which to update, defaults to `500`.
 * `canvas_title`: Title of the GUI window to be shown, defaults to `Corryvreckan Testbeam Monitor`.
 This parameter can be used to e.g. display the current run number in the window title.
+* `ignore_aux`: With this boolean variable set, detectors with `auxiliary` roles are ignored and none of their histograms are added to the UI.
+Defaults to `true`.

 * `overview`: List of plots to be placed on the "Overview" canvas of the online monitor.
 The list of plots created in the default configuration is listed below.